 - The Policía Nacional deal with national issues, including terrorism and immigration, which is why it is they who issue NIEs and Certificados de Registro, but their primary responsibility is for criminal matters.
 They are, therefore, the police to call if you have seen or been a victim of a crime.
 Officers wear wear dark blue uniforms and if you need to contact them, you can phone 091.

 - The Policía Local are provided by local Ayuntamientos in larger towns.
-They police minor crimes, deal with traffic control, civil disturbances, and bylaws, e.g. PRs on pavements or potentially dangerous dogs without leads or muzzles, or pavement obstacles, e.g. A-boards or cafe tables.
-Officers wear light blue uniforms and they are the ones who will call the gruas when you park illegally.
+They police traffic congestion and illegal parking, civil disturbances, and bylaws, so for example it will be they who deal with touts on pavements or potentially dangerous dogs without leads or muzzles, or pavement obstacles.
+Officers wear light blue uniforms and their phone numbers vary municipality to municipality.

 - The Policía Canaria is a relevatively recently instituted force and has been the subject of much muttering about being a political statement on the part of the Canarian Government rather than a necessary police force.
 At times, it is hard to know what exactly their responsibilities are, but they seem to be envisaged as an information provision service, dog catchers, and crime prevention.
 Officers are highly visible with their grey and pink uniforms, but are actually invisible when they have what is perhaps their greatest impact on foreigners: they have the additional duty of policing tourism legislation, and in this respect, they have been behind some of the internet trawling to screengrab adverts for illegal holiday lets.